wjlewis/wjlewis.github.io/quotes.md

 >
 > \- Serge Lang

+> Truly, if I could not be Alexander, I would want to be Diogenes.
+>
+> \- Alexander the Great

 > It ain't what you don't know that gets you into trouble.
 > It's what you know for sure that just ain't so.
 >
 > \- Mark Twain

-> Nōlī turbāre circulōs meōs!
->
-> \- Archimedes

-> Truly, if I were not Alexander, I wish I were Diogenes.
->
-> \- Alexander the Great

 > Begin at once to live, and count each separate day as a separate life.
 >
 > \- Seneca

-> The price we paid was the price men have always paid for achieving a paradise
-> in this life&mdash;we went soft, we lost our edge.
->
-> \- Frank Herbert

-> Muad'Dib learned rapidly because his first training was in how to learn.
-> And the first lesson of all was the basic trust that he could learn.
-> It's shocking to find how many people do not believe they can learn, and how
-> many more believe learning to be difficult.
-> Muad'Dib knew that every experience carries its lesson.
->
-> \- Frank Herbert

 > "The best thing for being sad," replied Merlin, beginning to puff and blow, "is
 > to learn something.